OfficeDev/Office-Typelib-Remediation/README.md

     - Set the deployment schedule appropriately for your environment.

 ### Logging
-Both resources are setup to log output in the following location: _%windir%\Temp\typelibfix.log_
+All PowerShell scripts will log output to: _%windir%\Temp\*.log_.
+This can be changed using the LogFile parameter.
+For example: _.\Remediate-OfficeInterfaces.ps1 -LogFile C:\OfficeInterfaces.log_.

 ### PowerShell Execution Policy
-The PowerShell scripts provided as part of this project are provided as-is and are not signed as part of this offering.
+The PowerShell scripts are provided as-is and are not signed as part of this offering.
 Before deploying either resource, consider the following options:

 - [Sign the PowerShell scripts](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_signing?view=powershell-7.1) before deployment.
 - For the Configuration Manager, configure the [PowerShell execution policy](https://docs.microsoft.com/en-us/mem/configmgr/core/clients/deploy/about-client-settings#powershell-execution-policy) in Client Settings to bypass script signing requirements.